Islam in Bosnia and Herzegovina: The Austro-Hungarian era

 After the 1878 Congress of Berlin, Bosnia and Herzegovina came under the control of Austria-Hungary.
 In 1908, Austria-Hungary formally annexed the region.
-Unlike post-Reconquista Spain, the Austro-Hungarian authorities made no attempt to force convert the citizens of this newly-acquired territory as the December Constitution guaranteed freedom of religion, and so Bosnia and Herzegovina remained Muslim.
+The Austro-Hungarian authorities made no attempt to convert or assimilate the citizens of this newly acquired territory.
+The December Constitution guaranteed freedom of religion, and so Bosnia and Herzegovina remained largely Muslim.

 Bosnia, along with Albania and Kosovo were the only parts of the Ottoman Empire in the Balkans where large percentages of people converted to Islam, and remained there after independence.
 In other areas of the former Ottoman Empire where Muslims formed the majority or started to form the majority, those Muslims were either expelled, assimilated/Christianized, massacred, or fled elsewhere (Muhajirs).